Journal of Global Change Data & Discovery2023.7(4):391-398

 Figure 1 Dataset development technology roadmap

-where represents the overall change in the number of trips from the start of the disturbance to the period of overall stability and represents the total number of trips in month .
+where represents the overall change in the number of trips from the start of the disturbance to the period of overall stability.
+Ps denotes the total number of trips in stable month and P0 represents that in the initial month.

 (4) Use travel recovery indicators to perform k-means clustering on the grid data, resulting in travel resilience spatial differentiation data.